-IMPORTANT: See page 23-24: Orientation of gas connector from gas supply.
+IMPORTANT: See page 24: Orientation of connector between heater and gas supply.

 TEST FOR LEAKS: All gas piping and connections must be tested for leaks after the installation is completed.

 Apply soap suds solution to all connections and joints and if bubbles appear, leaks have been detected and must be corrected.